howie-code/temporal-fun/README.md

 - Zoned: always render a timezone
 - Instant: always render in UTC

+Note: The installed ICU/locales can affect this formatting, especially for loosely specified format details like separators and spacing.
+Do not rely on these functions to product consiste

 ```typescript
 import { fmtRelativeToNow, fmtShort, fmtMedium, fmtLong } from 'temporal-fun';